-No DBS is required for students on work experience because they must be supervised at all times.
+No DBS is required for young people on work experience because they must be supervised at all times.

-You have the right to refuse requests by the education provider that checks are carried out for those supervising students aged 16-17.
+You have the right to refuse requests by the education provider that checks are carried out for those supervising students aged 16 to 17.
 For more information, visit the government's disclosure and barring service.